School board rejects mask requirement

 McGee did not say why she was abstaining on Thursday’s votes.
 She did not return a phone call Friday.

-The district’s website, www.wcschools.com, has details of all plans and principals will have their school’s reopening plans on school websites by July 20.
+The district’s website, www.wcschools.com, has details of all plans and principals would have their school’s reopening plans on school websites by Monday.

 (0) comments